bristlab/Pewlett-Hackard-Analysis/README.md

 | 12155 | Keiichiro | Glinert | 1965-01-21 | 1993-09-16 | 9999-01-01 | Engineer
 | 12408 | Rasiah | Sudkamp | 1965-01-10 | 1995-04-18 | 9999-01-01 | Senior Engineer
 | 12643 | Morrie | Schurmann | 1965-01-30 | 1998-12-31 | 9999-01-01 | Staff

+## Summary

+* How many roles will need to be filled as the "silver tsunami" begins to make an impact?

+We'll incorporate a `COUNT()` method into our query to count all employee numbers listed in the `unique_titles` table.

+`SELECT COUNT(emp_no) FROM unique_titles`
+`>>> 72458`

+Our query returns 72458 unique employees who are approaching retirement and whose positions will need to be filled.
+We can confirm this count by summing the `count` column of the `retiring_titles` table as follows:

+`SELECT SUM(count) FROM retiring_titles`
+`>>> 72458`

+* Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

+By counting the number of employee numbers in `mentorship_eligibility`, we get the following:

+`SELECT COUNT(emp_no) FROM mentorship_eligibility`

+`>>> 1549`

+It does not appear that there are enough eligible candidates to fill the vacant positions so far.